Union Temple of Brooklyn: Inside

 A memorial plaque in honor of Mickey Marcus is located in the lobby of the Union Temple of Brooklyn where his funeral service was conducted.
 It reads:

 "Killed in action in the hills of Zion while leading Israeli forces as their supreme commander in the struggle for Israel's freedom—Blessed is the match that is consumed in kindling flame/ Blessed is the flame that burns in the secret fastness of the heart/ Blessed is the heart with strength to stop its beating for honor's sake/ Blessed is the match that is consumed in kindling flame—Dedicated by his fellow members of Union Temple of Brooklyn December 9, 1949."

-Victim of anti-semitic hate speech
+Victim of antisemitic hate speech

 On November 1, 2018, events at Union Temple were cancelled after "Kill All Jews" and graffiti was found inside.
 New York mayor Bill de Blasio said it was "the vilest kind of hate."
 Police accused James Polite, a Brooklyn native.